dev-drprasad/delete-tag-and-release/README.md

 ```

 This will update the version in the `package.json`, create a new commit based off of the master branch, and create a
-new Git tag named the new version that points to that new commit.
-Remember the `--follow-tags` flag when running
+new Git tag with that version that points to the new commit.
+Remember to use the `--follow-tags` flag when running
 `git push`!
 Without it, the new tag won't be pushed.